How to change your Universal Credit Claimant Commitment

 You should inform your work coach immediately if you have a temporary issue with care, meaning you won't be able to complete tasks on your Claimant Commitment.

-Your work coach should be able to make allowances based around your caring responsibilities if they are reasonable.
+Your work coach should be able to make allowances based on your caring responsibilities if they are reasonable.

 Specifying your job